-As part of Dr. Dobish’s PSYC 343 Psychology of Aging course, Shepherd students engage in community discussions with older adults from the surrounding community.
-These discussions are a service-learning, intergenerational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experience on selected topics.
+As part of Dr. Dobish’s Psychology of Aging course (PSYC 343), Shepherd students engage in community discussions with older adults from the surrounding community.
+These discussions are an inter-generational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experience on selected topics.
 Shepherd students interact with SAIL (Shepherdstown Area Independent Living) and Shepherd’s Lifelong Learning members.

 Below is a WomanWorthy Podcast interview between Paulette Lee and Dr. Heidi Dobish discussing her approach to teaching “Psychology of Aging” and her efforts to reduce negative aging stereotypes.

 Shepherd University receives a grant from the West Virginia Bureau of Senior Services for its annual Aging-Well Workshop.
 The Nursing, Psychology, and Social Work programs host the event with Dr. Heidi Dobish serving as committee chair.
 The Aging-Well Workshop’s primary mission is to promote graceful aging and to focus on the well-being of elders.
 The workshop strives to enrich the lives of elders and their families while promoting inter-generational connections and offering useful knowledge and creative practice interventions for professionals.
 It also provides continuing education credits for nurses and social workers.
 Shepherd students are welcome to attend the workshop for free.
 Any student in the Aging Studies Minor program is welcome to serve on the committee.
 Please contact Dr. Dobish for more information (email@example.com).